 These are the results we want:

-Now the results are collapsed into only 3 rows, one per each candidate.
+Now the results are collapsed into only 3 rows, one per candidate.
 This yields a smaller result set and better results for our uses since they can now search with partial names and find a range of different people.
 If you want other instances for a given candidate you just expand the row and other results show up.
-For instance, imagine clicking on Click to expand for the first result Jon Stewart, that will show you the nested results for the candidate, allowing you to pick the specific instance you are looking for:
+For instance, imagine clicking on Click to expand for the first result Jon Stewart, which will show you the nested results for the candidate, allowing you to pick the specific instance you are looking for:

 In comes elasticsearch terms aggregation, a feature that allows elasticsearch to group results based on a specific field of the model.
 Using terms aggregation in combination with a couple of sub-aggregations such as top hits aggregation and max aggregation we were able to group by email address and sort the buckets based on the max score per bucket.
 This is the final search query (using the elasticsearch-rails API):

 This query will yield the following JSON results for our given database and the search query “Doe”

 I’ve omitted non-relevant fields from the results for brevity (in reality result is much bigger).
 As you can see that’s what we want, results grouped by candidate emails and ordered by the top score of each bucket.